Elliot Grandin: Later career

 After leaving Cyprus, Grandin returned to France with Fréjus Saint-Raphaël of the Championnat National 2 (fourth tier) on 26 January 2018.
 He made his debut for the club, starting the whole game, in a 1–0 win against Paulhan-Pézenas on 3 February 2018.
 At the end of the 2017–18 season, Grandin went on to make nine appearances in all competitions for Étoile Fréjus Saint-Raphaël.
 The following year, he moved to JS Saint-Pierroise of Réunion, and was part of their team on 4 January 2020 that won 2–1 away to Niort to become the second Outre-Mer club to reach the last 32 of the Coupe de France, and first since French Guianan champions ASC Le Geldar in 1989.

 On 31 January 2020, the last day of the 2019–20 winter transfer period, Grandin returned to England joining League Two side Grimsby Town until the end of the season to link up with former manager Ian Holloway.
 He made his debut for the club, coming on as a 63rd-minute substitute, in a 1–1 draw against Bradford City on 8 February 2020.
 Grandin made four more starts for Grimsby Town, playing in the centre–midfield position.
-However, the 2019–20 season came to a premature end, due to the COVID-19 pandemic and the club finished fifteenth place.
+However, the 2019–20 season came to a premature end, due to the COVID-19 pandemic and the club finished in fifteenth place.
 Having made five appearances for Grimsby Town, he was released by the club at the conclusion of the 2019–20 season.

 International career

+Grandin holds both French and Congolese nationalities.

-In 2005, Grandin was part of the French youth squad that won the Meridian Cup in Turkey.
+In 2005, he was part of the French youth squad that won the Meridian Cup in Turkey.
 In May 2008, he was called to the France U21 squad for the first time.
-Grandin was called up to the France U20 squad for the Toulon Tournament but they were eliminated in the Group Stage.
+Grandin was called up to the France U20 squad for the Toulon Tournament but they were eliminated in the group stage.
 In August 2008, he was called up to the France U21 squad for the first time.
 Grandin scored on his U21 debut for the national side, in a 2–2 draw against Slovakia U21 on 19 August 2008.
 He went on to make three appearances, scoring one goal for France under-21s in 2008.
 However, Grandin failed to receive a call–up from the U21 national side for the rest of the year.